hwcltjn/mattermost-installer/README.md

 ## Features
 Proper README coming soon - in the meantime:

-* Installs latest version of Mattermost server using MySQL
+* Installs the latest version of Mattermost server and MySQL
-* Installs NGINX as a reverse proxy
+* Installs and configures NGINX as a reverse proxy
-* Configures a Let's Encrypt SSL certificate with an A+ SSL labs rating in NGINX
+* Configures a Let's Encrypt SSL certificate with an A+ SSL Labs rating
 * Configures UFW as a firewall and opens ports for SSH, HTTP and HTTPS
 * Installs and configures fail2ban for SSHD, NGINX and Mattermost